This is an archived page and for reference purposes only

 There are events available throughout the year for students from the School of Social Policy, Sociology and Social Research.
 These may include:

 - career development workshops

 - informal lectures by guest experts followed by group discussion.

-In the National Student Survey 2017, over 93% of Kent final-year students studying Law and related subjects such as Criminology, who responded to the survey were satisfied with the overall quality of their course.
+In the National Student Survey 2018, over 93% of Kent final-year students studying Law and related subjects such as Criminology who completed the survey, were satisfied with the overall quality of their course.

-Of students studying Sociology and related subjects, such as Criminology, who graduated from Kent in 2016, over 92% of those who responded to a national survey were in work or further study within six months (DLHE).
+Of students studying Sociology and related subjects such as Criminology, who graduated from Kent in 2017 and completed a national survey, over 93% were in work or further study within six months (DLHE).

 Teaching Excellence Framework

 All University of Kent courses are regulated by the Office for Students.

 Based on the evidence available, the TEF Panel judged that the University of Kent delivers consistently outstanding teaching, learning and outcomes for its students.
 It is of the highest quality found in the UK.

 Please see the University of Kent's Statement of Findings for more information.